6 Top Picks

 TIG welding is very slow.
 It may produce an excellent finish, and you will never have to do any cleanup, but for greater weld lengths, you will probably turn to MIG.

 That being said, MIG is faster, and you will be able to cover more ground more quickly, but for a very fine finish, MIG is not so great.

 In essence, you may look at them as art vs. functionality.

-TIG welding is used for shorter stretches of welding and finer materials, while MIG welding is used when you want a strong weld that will hold a larger construction.
+TIG is used for shorter stretches of welding and finer materials, while MIG welding is used when you want a strong weld that will hold a large construction.